DCotterill/DCotterill.github.io/plans/index.md

 * Setup some home automation tech.
 I'd like to play with [OpenHAB](www.openhab.org) and some basic controlling devices
 * Setup my Raspberry Pi as a media server (it's been sitting in my drawer for a year)
 * Build a site for to graph my Strava metrics. e.g. Kms climbed per year burn up chart
 * Learn a new language properly.
-Possibly Elm, Elixir
+Possibly Elm, Elixir, http://www.phoenixframework.org/
 * Play around with my LeapMotion (also been in a drawer gathering dust) to see if I can use it for anything useful

 ### Family